DeliciousLines/bytes-editor/README.md

 - Bytes is not an IDE
 - Bytes is not currently designed to work with big files

+### Beta disclaimer
+The editor being in beta, things may change, performance may have some dips here and there and bugs may creep in.
+All of this is being worked on to get to version `1.0`.

 ### Roadmap to 1.0.0 (in no particular order)
 - Make a MacOS port
 - Fix bugs